hunter-teacher-cert/currdev-work-lui5c/unit_plan/readme.md

 -----

 ## General Overview
-(include here description of unit, what class(es) it fits into, when...)
+*(include here description of unit, what class(es) it fits into, when...)*
 In my theoretical class of Intro to Programming with Python with Turtle, we'll have a unit called lists and loops.
-We'll start with lists, then learn `while`, and then learn `for`.
+We'll start with `while`, then learn `for`, and then learn lists.

 **Class 1** - Conditionals Review & Intro to while loops